 3. Carry a reusable water bottle.

-Pick up a BPA-free bottle for your water and you won’t have to buy disposable bottles anymore.
-Bonus: One dollar from every purchase of this bottle provides clean drinking water for one person in need for an entire year.
+Pick up a BPA-free bottle for your water and you won’t have to buy (and waste) disposable bottles anymore.
+Bonus: One dollar from every purchase of this useful, reusable bottle provides clean drinking water for people in need.

 4. Eat fewer animal products.